ritwikagrawal1228/senior-community-recom-engine/README.md

 ---

+---

+## 🎯 Related Projects

+### **Volley: AI-Powered Peer Accountability Platform**

+This repository is part of a broader vision for **Volley**, an AI-powered peer accountability platform led by **CEO Kelly Smith**.
+Volley aims to consolidate multiple tools into one seamless experience for peer-to-peer coaching and accountability partnerships.

+For more information about Volley's vision and platform requirements, see **[VOLLEY_VISION.md](VOLLEY_VISION.md)**.

+---

 ## 🙏 Acknowledgments

 - **Google Gemini Team** - For the powerful Gemini 2.5 Flash model
 - **OpenStreetMap Nominatim** - For geocoding services
+- **Kelly Smith, CEO of Volley** - For vision and leadership

 ---